7 Best Places to Go Camping Near Charleston, West Virginia

 Nestled within 3,000 acres of forest on Beech Fork Lake, this campground offers activities for the whole family.
 The campsites are scattered throughout the lush river valleys and are a bird watcher’s paradise.

 With four different camping areas, Beech Fork is open year-round, but the general store and ice cream shop are seasonal.
-Each campsite has a paved parking spot, a picnic table, a grill, and a fire ring.
+Each campsite has a paved parking spot, a picnic table, a grill, and a ring.
 A pool and a disc golf course are both located nearby.
 Plus, there’s game equipment available to rent if you don’t bring your own.

 You can take a kayak or even boat up to your campsite.
 If swimming in the lake isn’t your thing, then the Beech Fork pool is not even a minute away.”- Josh F.